Law StudentsPrint Page

 - August 9—Indiana University

-We will also conduct resume collects at the following schools:
+We will also conducted resume collects at the following schools:

 - Boston College